isomerpages/govtech-gobusiness/pages/solutionrepo/solution2162.md

 ---
-title: Environment/ Water/ Nutrient Sampling Monitoring Control Equipment/ System
+title: Water Treatment System for Water Recirculation or Discharge
 permalink: /productivity-solutions-grant/solutionrepo/solution2162
 ---

-## Environment/ Water/ Nutrient Sampling Monitoring Control Equipment/ System
+## Water Treatment System for Water Recirculation or Discharge

 ## Overview

 **Description**

-Dosers and sensors or sub-meters for water and energy monitoring of relevant farming parameters (e.g. energy, humidity, carbon dioxide, nitrogen, light or temperature, etc)
+A system for wastewater treatment to improve the water quality before the water is reused or discharged (e.g. Ozone, fine bubble, etc).

 ## Solution Packages Option(s)